rawpurplesmurf/redis-admin/README.md

 ## Contributing

-I built this because I needed it, if you need to modify it, feel free to fork it and do so.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

-This project is open-source and available under the do whatever you want license.
+This project is open-source and available under the MIT License.